Skip to main content

 Q&A: Buying a business

-What are the main advantages of buying a business as opposed to creating one?
+What are the main advantages of buying a business rather than starting one from scratch?

 It can be less risky.
-If the business has customers, then it has income.
-Risk is also easier to assess because you can calculate costs, turnover and profit and predict cash flow.
-Getting finance could be easier, too.
-You won't have to look for premises or come up with a viable business idea.
-You won't have to create awareness, which can be costly.
-Any employees should have the necessary training and experience; equipment, fittings, systems and suppliers should be in place, too.
+If the business already has customers, then it also has an income stream.
+It is also easier to assess the risk because you can calculate costs, turnover and profit and predict cash flow.
+Getting finance could be easier, too, especially if you can demonstrate that the business is profitable and will be able to repay any finance.
+In addition, you won't have to look for premises, come up with a viable business idea, create brand awareness (which can be costly), train employees or purchase equipment and fittings and systems and suppliers should be in place, too.

 It can require a large investment upfront.
 There are other costs, too - you might have to pay a transfer agent, solicitor or accountant.
 Searching for the right investment requires time and expense - and that's without the due diligence process, which provides more expense and might mean you decline anyway.
 You could have problems with existing staff or existing contracts.
 There are pros and cons.

 Aside from making a bad investment?
-Hiring the wrong business transfer agent.
-Ask your lawyer, accountant, possibly, or other business owners for recommendations.
+Hiring the wrong business transfer agent can be a costly mistake.
+Ask your lawyer, accountant, or other business owners for recommendations.
 Seek feedback from buyers and sellers they've worked with.
 Don't sign an exclusive agreement.
 Get a copy of their agreement with sellers; view their terms and conditions.
 Importantly, get your lawyer to review any paperwork before you sign.

 Why do people sell their businesses?

-Some retire, others want to do something else or just move.
-They or a loved one might have a serious health or personal issue - the business might be functioning perfectly well.
+There are a number of reasons why an owner wants to sell a business.
+Some want to retire, others want to do something else or just move on.
 Sometimes there can be disagreements between owners.
-That said, the business could be in financial trouble, hence the need for watertight due diligence, as with any major purchase.
+The owner or a loved one might have a serious health or personal issue that they need to addres - the business might be functioning perfectly well.
+That said, the business could also be in financial trouble, hence the need for watertight due diligence, as with any major purchase.

-Type of business, market, location, turnover, customer base, age, the wider economy, owner's personal circumstances and motivation, numerous things, really.
-The seller usually values the business before offering it, but that doesn't mean you can't buy it for less.
+There are a number of factors affecting the price.
+Type of business, market, location, turnover, customer base, age, the wider economy, owner's personal circumstances and motivation can all play a part.
+The seller usually values the business before offering it for sale, but that doesn't mean you can't buy it for less.

 Solicitor's fees, you might seek tax advice from an accountant, too.
 Many people seek guidance from a business broker - buying a business is complex.
 There might be interest on loans to pay, you could even have to invest more of your own money to develop the business - or even just get it through a short-term cash flow crisis.